vinicius3333/vue-express-messageboard/README.md

 # MessageBoard
-> Example for a mini board using Vue, Bootstrap, Express and MongoDB.
+> Example for a mini messageboard using Vue, Bootstrap, Express and MongoDB.

 ## Quick Start
 ```bash